runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 The developer also now gets direct access to the response of the request, which gives them access to the wired in AbortController, additional request and response information, and the ability to stream the response if they choose.
 Our wrapper while useful was previously discarding the capabilities from being accessible to the developer.
 "Use the platform" has a friend: "Use the framework".
-These things feel invisible, but they are there ready for when they are needed, no workarounds necesssary.
+These things feel invisible, but they are there ready for when they are needed, no workarounds necessary.

 ### Incrementally Migrating With Builders